 Assignment occurs when a new lender assumes an educational loan from a previous lender.
 See also subrogation

 A letter that comes from the financial aid office and lists all of the financial aid awarded to you.
-It also provides details of your financial need, terms and conditions for that aid, and information about the cost of attendance.

 A legal proceeding in which an insolvent person (i.e., someone who cannot pay debts) may be relieved of financial obligations, but loses control over bank accounts and future financial options.
 Bankruptcy is a last resort for those with debt problems, and although some debts may be discharged, bankruptcy affects a person's credit rating and financial opportunities for many years.
 Student loans, including alternative student loans, cannot be discharged through bankruptcy.